 Back in Toronto, things only intensified.
 My marriage was ending, I couldn’t sleep, I had no idea what I wanted to do, and all the doctors I saw wanted to put me on Accutane, which did not appeal to me.
 I felt that there was no way I could go back to my career with my awful acne, and I felt ashamed and embarrassed whenever I would see my friends or colleagues.
 I was a stressed out, Type A perfectionist, caught in a paralyzing panic and trapped in a vicious cycle.

 It was during this time that I first saw a naturopathic doctor.
-Regrettably, few specialized in acne treatment.
+Regrettably, few specialized in acne and hair loss.
 But their medicine inspired me.
 I thought, “Hey!
-This is how I can learn how to heal my acne from the inside out – and perhaps help others regain their lives too.”
+This is how I can learn how to heal my acne and hair loss from the inside out – and perhaps help other women as well.”
 And so, I got accepted into the 4-year Naturopathic Medicine program at the Canadian College of Naturopathic Medicine.
-I became a Naturopathic Doctor, in large part, so I could clear my own skin from the inside out; without drugs or temporary fixes.
+The truth is that I became a Naturopathic Doctor so I could reclaim my beauty from the inside out; without drugs or temporary fixes.

 When I first met L.B. she had been suffering with acne for as long as she could remember.
 She had seen many different dermatologists, naturopathic doctors and aestheticians but her skin was not improving.
 Upon further investigation I discovered that her diet included lots of sugary foods, her periods were erratic and painful, and she suffered from extreme anxiety.
 Over the next few months, we worked on improving her diet by cutting out sugars and structuring her meals so that her insulin was steady throughout the day.
 I gave her some herbs to support her liver, and encouraged her to practice meditation or listen to relaxation recordings at least once a day.
 Slowly her skin started to improve.
 She also experienced more regular periods and a reduction in her anxiety.
 L.B.’s skin is beautiful today, and as long as she maintains the diet and lifestyle changes we put in place together, she feels amazing.

 But wait, there’s more to my story.
-Even though I was able to solve my acne issue, occasional break-outs would still occur.
-I was an insomniac, my hair was falling out and I had crushing anxiety.
+Even though I was able to solve my acne issue, occasional break-outs would still occur and I lost a TON of hair after my children were born.
+I was an insomniac and I had crushing anxiety.
 Here I was, following a near-perfect naturopathic existence when it came to exercise, diet and supplements, but I was missing a crucial piece of the puzzle – STRESS.

 In January 2015, I experienced the best thing that ever happened to me (other than my children, of course) – a very rare heart attack.
 It forced me to acknowledge the things in my life that were causing me undue, if not uncontrollable, stress.
 I had no choice but to find a way to deal with it – death really was the only other option.